ibm-watson-data-lab/shopping-list-vanillajs-pouchdb/README.md

 ### 3. Set the replication target

 Run the Shopping List app and use the *Settings* form to enter your database URL.
-If you use the IBM Cloud Cloudant URL taken from the service credentials as described above, the URL includes user and password GUIDs.
+If you use the IBM Cloud Cloudant URL taken from the service credentials as described above, the URL includes user name and password.

 Add `/shopping-list` to the URL to connect to the database that you created.